 Here is one of the most hope filled sentences in the Old Testament – But Noah found favor in the eyes of the Lord.

 Noah’s father, Lamech, whose name means “despairing” named his son Noah which means “rest.”
 In an age of great despair Lamech chose to hope.
 To hope in God’s rest.
 He believed that his son Noah would break the curse and restore us to our place of resting in the garden (Gen. 5:29).
 That he was to be the serpent crushing hero.

 And although Noah isn’t our ultimate hero, and he won’t break the curse of sin, in this moment in time he will bring rest to all that are found in him.

 Genesis 7:1.
 Then the Lord said to Noah, “Go into the ark, you and all your household, for I have seen that you are righteous before me in this generation.”

 In a world where men are evil, Noah, receiving the grace [favor] of God, will be declared righteous by God.
 And because of the grace extended to this one man, all who are joined to him will be saved.
 Not saved FROM the flood, but saved BY the flood.

 You see the rest Noah brings does not come as removal from the flood.
 Noah didn’t stop the rain.
 He didn’t prevent the deluge.
 But in Noah, and in his ark, the flood waters went from being the means of certain death to being the means of life.
 Safe inside the ark the same waters that would destroy many would now raise Noah and his household up, out of death and into life.

 “To live is Christ” is to enter the ark of Christ’s life.
 To leave behind the despair of our wicked hearts and embrace his rest.
-To cling to the righteousness of the one man, Jesus.
-The man who has received God’s favor.
+To cling to the righteousness of the one man, Jesus, the final “Noah” who has received God’s favor.
 To let his resurrection power transform suffering and death into a beginning rather than an end.

 What makes rest (physical, spiritual) so elusive for you?